syslog-ng locks up openrc on boot

 experiencing an issue with syslog-ng locking up openrc on boot. it'll hang at "starting local"

 i saw on an artix forum recently that they also have the same issue with openrc, [[https://forum.artixlinux.org/index.php/topic,1261.0.html]], and i guess they have two separate packages for openrc, one that locks up the boot process, and one that does not

 you might be able to leave syslog-ng in the boot runlevel and start up fine, as a temporary work around, but i haven't gotten to actually testing

-Updated by Drag0nFly about 1 year ago
+Updated by Drag0nFly over 1 year ago

 I have experienced similar behaviour as well – both for syslog-ng and also for Shorewall.
 In my opinion; no service should be allowed to hang the system indefinitely during boot - there has to be a way to configure OpenRC to bypass a problematic service (via a timeout) and continue bootup.

 In my case this happened on my main gateway machine, causing all Internet access as well as the internal network to be b0rked due to a simple package upgrade.
 Since OpenRC also did not allow one to log in as it hangs on 'Starting local' (coupled with the fact that booting into single-user also was not possible), the outage caused by this issue was much longer than need be, and I had to manually remove the SSD to from the system (which is small and not at all easily accesible) in order to chroot to it and resolve the issue.